alexmeigz/DoND/README.md

 | $750 | $1,000,000 |

 ## Game Overview
-1. Contestant selects 1 case to keep for safekeeping
+0. Contestant selects 1 case to keep for safekeeping

-2. Contestant opens 6 cases.
+1. Contestant opens 6 cases.
 (19 cases left.)
-3. Banker Offer.
+Banker Offer follows.

-4. If Banker Offer is not accepted, Contestant opens 5 more cases.
+2. If offer is rejected, Contestant opens 5 more cases.
 (14 cases left.)
-5. Banker Offer.
+Banker Offer follows.

-6. If Banker Offer is not accepted, Contestant opens 4 more cases.
+3. If offer is rejected, Contestant opens 4 more cases.
 (10 cases left.)
-7. Banker Offer.
+Banker Offer follows.

-8. If Banker Offer is not accepted, Contestant opens 3 more cases.
+4. If offer is rejected, Contestant opens 3 more cases.
 (7 cases left.)
-9. Banker Offer.
+Banker Offer follows.

-10. If Banker Offer is not accepted, Contestant opens 2 more cases.
+5. If offer is rejected, Contestant opens 2 more cases.
 (5 cases left.)
-11. Banker Offer.
+Banker Offer follows.

-12. If Banker Offer is not accepted, Contestant opens 1 more case.
+6. If offer is rejected, Contestant opens 1 more case.
 (4 cases left.)
-13. Banker Offer.
+Banker Offer follows.

-14. If Banker Offer is not accepted, Contestant opens 1 more case.
+7. If offer is rejected, Contestant opens 1 more case.
 (3 cases left.)
-15. Banker Offer.
+Banker Offer follows.

-16. If Banker Offer is not accepted, Contestant opens 1 more case.
+8. If offer is rejected, Contestant opens 1 more case.
 (2 cases left.)
-17. Banker Offer.
+Banker Offer follows.

-18. If Banker Offer is not accepted, Contestant opens 1 more case.
+9. If offer is rejected, Contestant opens 1 more case.
 (1 cases left.)
-19. Banker Offer.
+Banker Offer follows.

-20. Contestant may keep their original case or swap with the 1 case left.
+10. If offer is rejected, Contestant may keep their original case or swap with the 1 case left.
 They win amount described in chosen case.